lucasmdocarmo/lucasmdocarmo/README.md

 ## Hi there 👋

-I'm Lucas Mariano and I'm Senior Software Engineer focused on distributed systems, high-performance computing, backend engineering, data engineeering, cloud-native architecture, and low-latency software design.
+I'm Lucas and I'm Senior Software Engineer focused on distributed systems, high-performance computing, backend engineering, data engineeering, cloud-native architecture, and low-latency software design.

 ## About
 I build large-scale backend platforms with emphasis on performance, reliability, concurrency, and system design.
 My core work has centered on C#/.NET, cloud-native systems, distributed/event-driven architectures, and data-intensive services.
 I also work with modern C++ for performance-sensitive workloads and systems-level optimization.